complabs/shwater2d/README.md

 https://github.com/PDC-support/openmp-lab-exercises/tree/master/advanced_lab

+The following information is copied from the above reference:

 ## About this exercise

 The aim of this exercise is to give hands-on experience in parallelizing a larger program, measure parallel performance and gain experience in what to expect from modern multi-core architectures.

-In the exercise you will use a dual hexadeca-core shared memory Intel Xeon E5-2698v3 Haswell node.
+In the exercise we use a dual hexadeca-core shared memory Intel Xeon E5-2698v3 Haswell node.
 There will be several nodes available on the Cray for interactive use during the lab and each group will have access to a node of their own.
-Running the program should therefore give you realistic timings and speedup characteristics.
+Running the program should therefore give realistic timings and speedup characteristics.

-Your task is to parallelize a finite-volume solver for the two dimensional shallow water equations.
-Measure speedup and if you have time, tune the code.
+The task is to parallelize a finite-volume solver for the two dimensional shallow water equations, measure speedup, and tune the code.
-You don’t need to understand the numerics in order to solve this exercise (a short description is given in Appendix A).
-However, it assumes some prior experience with OpenMP, please refer to the lecture on shared memory programming if necessary.

 ## Algorithm